 Disentangling Crowdfunding from Fraudfunding

-Using Kickstarter, the largest global reward-based crowdfunding platform, we conduct an exhaustive search of all fraud cases from 2010 through 2015, spanning nine countries.
-While fraud in this new market, which enables individuals to fund entrepreneurial projects, has been of concern to regulators, it is arguably of greater importance to the nascent industry itself.
-Should the crowdfunding market exhibit high levels of fraud, this new and potentially more efficient way of financing may disappear rapidly.
-This conjecture is supported by empirical evidence that campaign suspensions by Kickstarter have noticeably damaging effects on platform-wide funding activity.
-Identifying characteristics of fraudsters is, therefore, of paramount importance.
-We deploy the theoretical framework of the “Trust Triangle” to identify campaign features that could be helpful to backers in detecting fraudsters in crowdfunding markets.
-For example, fraudsters are less likely to have engaged in prior crowdfunding activities, are less likely to have a social media presence, and are more likely to provide easy-to-read campaign pitches with a greater number of enticements through pledge categories.
+Using Kickstarter, the largest global reward-based crowdfunding platform, we conduct an exhaustive search of all fraud cases from 2010 through 2015 for nine different countries.
+While fraud in this new market has been of concern to regulators, it is arguably of greater importance to the nascent industry itself.
+We find that Kickstarter campaigns posted around a late and visible suspension of a crowdfunding campaign tend to have a lower probability of success, fewer backers, and raise less funds.
+Moreover, documenting the characteristics of fraudsters is of paramount importance.
+We deploy the theoretical framework of the “Trust Triangle” to document campaign features that could be helpful to backers in detecting fraudsters in crowdfunding markets.
+We find fraudsters are less likely to have engaged in prior crowdfunding activities, are less likely to have a social media presence, and are more likely to provide easy-to-read campaign pitches with a greater number of enticements through pledge categories.

 Keywords: Crowdfunding, Entrepreneurial Finance, Fraud, Internet